thekoma/gcp-ftp-cluster/README.md

 - ~~Create FileStore to produce a common datastore instead of gsBucket (to prove alternative way to customer)~~
 - ~~Manage a DNS zone to provide a user readable access~~

+### Needed steps:

+Your user or service account must have those roles at Folder/Root level (probably you need less than that but I didn't have time to check):

+- IAP Policy Admin
+- Billing Account Administrator
+- Project Creator

 ### Known Problems/Bugs

 - Due to the API being faster to say "done" than the actual "done state" you could encounter errors as such: